 Also included here is a commission from the 3Arts Foundation in Chicago to gauge artists's perceptions of granting frameworks.
-This was presented at the 2013 Grantmakers in the Arts Conference.
+It was also presented at the 2013 Grantmakers in the Arts Conference.
 A custom print of the diagram on a whiteboard is now part of the 3Arts collection.